What platforms give a developer a full impact assessment of their own pull request before they tag anyone for review?

 Frequently Asked Questions

-How does the platform learn our specific architectural standards?
+How does the system learn our specific architectural rules?

 Conclusion